Trading-off Bias and Variance When the Size of the Treatment Effect is Bounded: Proofs

 The first equality follows from the fact that an estimator's MSE is the sum of its variance and squared bias.
-The second equality follows from the fact $\bm{w}$ is deterministic, from Equations \eqref{eq:lin_comb_CATE} and \eqref{eq:decomposition}, and from Points \ref{hyp:CATE_hat_p1} and \ref{hyp:CATE_hat_p2} of Assumption \ref{hyp:CATE_hat}.
-The first inequality follows from Point \ref{hyp:CATE_hat_p3} of Assumption \ref{hyp:CATE_hat}.
-The second inequality follows from the fact that for any real number $a$, $a^2=|a|^2$, from the triangle inequality, and from the fact that $x\mapsto x^2$ is increasing on $\mathbb{R}^+$.
-The third inequality follows from Point \ref{hyp:CATE_hat_p4} of Assumption \ref{hyp:CATE_hat} and the fact that $x\mapsto x^2$ is increasing on $\mathbb{R}^+$.
+The second equality follows from the fact $\bm{w}$ is deterministic, from Equations \eqref{eq:lin_comb_CATE} and \eqref{eq:decomposition}, and from Point \ref{hyp:CATE_hat_p1} of Assumption \ref{hyp:CATE_hat}.
+The third equality follows from Point \ref{hyp:CATE_hat_p3} of Assumption \ref{hyp:CATE_hat}.
+The first inequality follows from the fact that for any real number $a$, $a^2=|a|^2$, from the triangle inequality, and from the fact that $x\mapsto x^2$ is increasing on $\mathbb{R}_+$.
+The second inequality follows from Assumption \ref{hyp:CATE_hat_p4}.
+The sharpness of the upper bound follows from plugging ${\tau}_s= B\left(1\{w_s\geq p_s\}-1\{w_s<p_s\}\right)$ into the second equality in the previous display.